gelisam/hawk/doc/README.md

 This allows your text transformations to run faster, at the cost of a bit of inconvenience when you need to parse a numeric field, as explained above.

+Here, we use a type annotation to demonstrate that input has type `[[B.ByteString]]`.
-To verify that you and Hawk agree on the type which your user expression can have, we recommend using a type annotation, like you would in ghci.
-As you can see, the input type is fixed, but the output type can vary.
+As you can see, this input type is fixed, but the output type can vary.

 ```bash
 > printf "1 2 3\n4 5 6\n7 8 9\n" | hawk -a 'id :: [[B.ByteString]] -> [[B.ByteString]]'